Ted Nichols: Education and career

 After leaving the navy, Nichols attended Baylor University received his bachelor's degree in 1952.
 In response to the Korean War, he joined the Air Force ROTC program.
 Upon graduation, the air force sent him to Sampson Air Force Base in New York where he founded and then became Commanding Officer of the Air Force Bandsmen Training School, recruiting musicians from Eastman School of Music, Juilliard School, and other Eastern music schools.

 After the military service, Nichols returned to Corpus Christi, founded and directed the Corpus Christi Youth Symphony while teaching in public school, and earning his master's degree at Texas A&I University.
 Wanting to work on a doctorate and having a desire to compose for films, Nichols and family moved to California.

 In the mid-1950s, Nichols began work in public schools in California before moving onto Santa Ana College as band director (1958–60).
 He became a "Dapper Dan" barbershop-style singer at Disneyland, and occasionally joined Walt Disney for coffee on Main Street.

 Nichols served as Minister of Music (1960–72) at Church of the Open Door (4,000 attendance on Sunday mornings) while J. Vernon McGee was Senior Pastor.
 From 1972 to 1975 Nichols became Musical Director of Campus Crusade for Christ.

 While Nichols served at the Church of the Open Door, a choir member introduced Nichols to studio co-founder William Hanna.
 This led to Nichols serving as musical director at Hanna-Barbera from 1963 to 1972.
 He co-wrote the score for the first incarnation of Jonny Quest alongside longtime composer Hoyt Curtin, and would later write musical cues and arrangements for Scooby-Doo, Where Are You!, Josie and the Pussycats, season 6 of The Flintstones, Shazzan, Birdman and the Galaxy Trio, The New Adventures of Huckleberry Finn, Space Ghost, Sinbad Jr. and His Magic Belt, and the full-length feature The Man Called Flintstone (1966).
 During this time, Nichols wrote film scores for World Wide Pictures.

 Nichols wrote or composed music for several operas.

-Personal life
+Death

-He met Doris Jane Carson in Corpus Christi, Texas, while in the navy.
-They married in 1950, and have two sons and one daughter.
-Doris died in 2009.
-He married Catherine, Doris's younger sister, in 2011.
-She died in 2020.
-He is retired in Auburn, Washington.
+Nichols died of complications from Alzheimer's disease at hospice care in Auburn, Washington, on January 9, 2026, at the age of 97.
+His death was not announced to the public until late March.